chevah/geck/content/javascript.rst

 * Global constants will follow the CONSTANT_NAME naming convention.

-* Global services (objects with methods) are named similar to class names.
+* Global services (objects with methods) are named similarly to class names.
   Most of the time they will be singletons so there will be no associated class.